FedEval: A Holistic Evaluation Framework for Federated Learning: -Core

-\begin{definition}[$CentralAcc$]\footnote{Centralized data collection and training is only an ideal experimental situation that represents a theoretical accuracy upper bound.
-In reality, we usually cannot put all the data in one place due to the restriction of privacy regulations, such as GDPR (General Data Protection Regulation).} We define the centralized training accuracy as $CentralAcc=Acc(h(w,x), y)$, where $w$ is the model parameter trained by $min_w F(w) :=\mathbb{E}_{x \sim D}[f(w,x)]$, $x$ represents data that collected from all the clients. and $D$ is the global data distribution. \end{definition}
+\begin{definition}[CentralEffectiveness~(CE)]\footnote{Centralized data collection and training is only an ideal experimental situation that represents a theoretical accuracy upper bound.
+In reality, we usually cannot put all the data in one place due to the restriction of privacy regulations.} We define the CentralEffectiveness as $Acc(h(w,x), y)$, where $w$ is the model parameter trained by $min_w F(w) :=\mathbb{E}_{x \sim D}[f(w,x)]$, $x$ represents data that collected from all the clients, and $D$ is the global data distribution. \end{definition}

-We compare the $FLAcc$ and $LocalAcc$ to measure how much the model performance is improved using federated learning.
+We compare the FE and LE to measure how much the model performance is improved using federated learning.

-Meanwhile, FL systems should be able to obtain approximately the same accuracy as that of centralized machine learning systems ($CentralAcc$).
-In other words, FL accuracy ($FLAcc$) should be bounded: $FLAcc <= CentralAcc$, which can be easily proved because the centralized training can simulate any forms of federated training and the central training is also exempt from the performance drop caused by the statistical and system uncertainties, which is the main reason of the performance reduction of federated learning.
+Meanwhile, FL systems should be able to obtain approximately the same accuracy as that of centralized machine learning systems.
+In other words, FE should be bounded: FE$\le$CE, which can be easily proved because the centralized training can simulate any form of federated training and the central training is also exempt from the performance drop caused by the statistical and system uncertainties, which is the main reason of the performance reduction of FL.